San Giovanni in Persiceto: Persiceto after unification

 The past 150 years of Persiceto have seen pitched fights for land; the working classes shifted then from rebellion into organization: after the Comune of Paris (1871) in 1872 a new section of the Fascio operaio organized by the former Garibaldi soldier Teobaldo Buggini was established, a close friend of Andrea Costa; in 1873 the first strike by local factory workers was recorded; in 1874 internationalists of Persiceto tried to take part into the bakunian movement of Bologna; after the slump of the Anarchical International Movement the Società di sostentamento tra gli operai ('Workers' compensation society', the first local egalitarian socialist group) and in 1891 the Cooperativa braccianti that worked until the 1970s of the Novecento.
 In 1892 the 1st of May was celebrated for the first time with a private meeting.
 In 1893 the socialist section was founded.
 In 1896 an electoral committee to back up the socialist candidate to the Camera dei deputati (House of Representatives) was established.
 In 1898 the socialists regained the management of the Cooperativa braccianti by now run by liberals.
-At the beginning of the 20th centur,y the first resistance unions of blue collars and farmers were founded; the foundation of the Cooperativa operai metallurgici ('Metalworkers' cooperative') traces back to 1904 and it could escape the hostile interferences of the fascist regime.
+At the beginning of the 20th century, the first resistance unions of blue collars and farmers were founded; the foundation of the Cooperativa operai metallurgici ('Metalworkers' cooperative') traces back to 1904 and it could escape the hostile interferences of the fascist regime.
 In the 1980s it reached high productivity and trading levels (the mark COM is known all around the world).
 The modern political parties that developed their propaganda even with the help of many famous local papers turned out to be particularly lively and quarrelsome.
 In 1904 in the borough of San Giovanni in Persiceto for the first time a socialist representative was elected (Giacomo Ferri).
 In the same year the first Casa del Popolo was inaugurated.
 In 1907 even the ruling of the Comune was handed over to the Socialists (as an anticlerical inspiration it was named, from 1912 to 1927, Persiceto).